Healthy Homes Assessment Wairoa

 Wairoa Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required for all Wairoa and New Zealand rental houses where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is required in all Wairoa and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be in force during the tenure of the rental property.
+• Landlords and property managers must keep records that demonstrate the compliance with any Healthy Homes Standard that apply or will be applied during the tenancy of your rental home.

-• Property managers and private landlords are required to ensure their rental properties conform to the Healthy Homes Standards within 90 days of a newly renewed, extended or changed Tenancy.
+• Private landlords and property managers should ensure their rental properties comply to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenant.

-• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes